-These results were validated throughout the user base with both processing and analytical testing of batches through out the process that have confirmed their results.
+These results were validated throughout the user base with both processing and analytical testing of batches that have confirmed their results.

 Steps are somewhat repeated from last articles, it is the series of hardware used in the series of pre-processing that makes a significant difference.
 This is for high purity/potency results.
 This is not directed to a 1 step process that yields somewhat larger or “dirtier” results.
 This also will address the degradation factors in other processes with a collective solution through hardware selection and use.

 - Winterization of product.
 Work within the 3 step temperature/winterization filtration process to ensure impurities are removed at various temperatures.
 Start with slightly cold, then go colder, then go deep cold overnight.
 Each step will remove more of the mass from the solution making lower temperature coagulation rapid and efficient, as well as faster flow each time the solution is filtered at desired temperature.

 - Now do a carbon scrub at warm temperatures around 38°C or so.
 This is very basic, you will need carbon powder and silica for bedding to properly remove the carbon powder, dyes and other related compounds the scrub is tailored to take out.

 - Rotovap your product down.

 - Remove all water, alcohol, terps and related azeatrope through a sealed chamber/reactor while diffusing nitrogen gas through the mixture.
 Your fluid will need to get to around 140°C to ensure all volatiles within that range are removed.
 This can be done on a hot plate.
 Take note that to ensure a reduction of any degrading effects, you will need to use the nitrogen as a basic gas scrubber which will help flow vapor upward and out.